What does an orthosis for spinal cord injury patients do, and is it absolutely necessary?

 Those with thoracic, lumbar, or sacral spinal cord injuries will not have their arms or hands affected by their spinal cord injuries and will not need to use an upper limb orthosis.

-Essentially, a cast is applied so that there’s slight tension on the spastic muscle.
-The tension helps lengthen tight muscles and increase range of motion.
+Serial casting can help relieve severe spasticity.
+It works by applying slight tension on the spastic muscle, which helps lengthen tight muscles and increase range of motion.

 It is replaced once a week for up to 12 weeks so that each time a new cast is applied, the muscle gets stretched a little bit more than the previous time.

 Not only does serial casting lightly stretch severely spastic muscles, but it also helps prevent those muscles from further tightening.

 How Long Do Spinal Cord Injury Patients Need to Wear Orthotics?

 How long a person wears an orthosis depends on the severity of their injury.
 Typically, a spinal cord injury patient will wear a spine stabilizing brace for up to 6 months until the spine heals.

 At some point, you’re going to want to start working towards being less dependent on your orthosis.

 Ever heard the phrase “use it or lose it”?
 Well, that’s exactly what happens if you stop using your muscles and rely too heavily on your orthosis.
 Learned nonuse is when your body gets so accustomed to using the brace that it forgets how to engage your muscles.

 The central nervous system is incredibly adaptable and is capable of neuroplasticity (the ability to rewire itself).
 The damage caused by a spinal cord injury cannot be reversed, but the spinal cord can relearn affected functions.